ferdjoukh/grimm/README.md

 	- Changing the way of giving input parameters: now grimm creates a pre-filled *.params* file in which you give: meta-model, root class, OCL file, generation parameters (quick mode or configuration file), number of desired solutions, output format type (xmi or dot).
 	- 4 simple command line options: help **(h or help)**, parameters File creation **(p or parameter)**, configuration file creation **(c or config)** and generation of models **(g or generation)**.
 	- Generation of several solutions in one solver call (number of solutions is specified in *.params* file)
-	- Basic Fault Localization based on a system of Exceptions (not found meta-model, config file, OCl file ,...)
+	- Basic Fault Localization based on a system of Exceptions (not found meta-model, config file, OCl file , CSP solver, etc)
 	- Reorganization of the source code: javadoc, creation of new packages.

 # Overview